suinleelab/cxr_covid/README.md

                 (subdirectories containing png images and json metadata)

 ### ChestX-ray14
 Download the files listed above under ./data/ChestX-ray14/.
 You will need to download and extract all of the zip files from the images directory and organize all of the images into a single directory (./data/Chestx-ray14/images).
-Note that some file names may change (e.g., Data_Entry_2017.csv may have been renamed to Data_Entry_2017_v2020.csv depending on your download date.
+Note that some file names may change (e.g., Data_Entry_2017.csv may have been renamed to Data_Entry_2017_v2020.csv depending on your download date).
 It is important that you rename files to match the above scheme.

 ### Cohen et al. Covid-Chestxray-Dataset (a.k.a.
 "GitHub-COVID" in our manuscript)
 Simply clone the repository and rename it as ./data/GitHub-COVID